Dream Music Psychotherapy

-As a professional composer for over 20 years with a Ph.D in Clinical Psychology and a trained therapist with a special interest in dream images, this exciting approach to psychotherapy includes clinical strategies to address the thematic content of my client’s dreams.
-The work is designed to tend to reoccurring or disturbing or perplexing dreams by first discussing the dream.
-In subsequent sessions the client collaborates with me as two artists seeking to re-create the experience of the dream using sounds, vibrations, and tones which then create a musical landscape that best describes the dream in a new collaborative piece of music composition.
+As a professional composer for over 20 years with a Ph.D in Clinical Psychology and a trained therapist with a special interest in dream images, this approach to psychotherapy includes clinical strategies to address the thematic content of my client’s dreams.
+The work is designed to tend to reoccurring or disturbing or perplexing dreams through neuro-linguistic programing using music to provide more clarity about dream content and access deepened healing modalities to combat anxiety, depression and dream disorders.
+The work begins by first discussing the dream.
+In subsequent sessions the client collaborates with me in an effort to re-create the experience of the dream using sounds, vibrations, and tones which then create a musical landscape that best describes the dream in a new collaborative piece of music composition.
 In follow-up sessions client and therapist discuss content of the dream using the music composition and explore if new images, ideas, interpretations have deepened the experience of the dream.

 The intention of this process is to access dream content that guide us on the road to respecting and understanding the nature of the dream, while providing a road map for subsequent session content themes and material for deeper healing to manifest in your life.